matype/stylefmt/README.md

 <br>

-CSSfmt is a tool that automatically formats your stylesheets.
+stylefmt is a tool that automatically formats your stylesheets.

-CSSfmt'd code is:
+stylefmt'd code is:

 - easier to **write** : never worry about minor formatting concerns while hacking away.
 - easier to **read** : when all code looks the same you need not mentally convert others' formatting style into something you can understand.